ChainAgnostic/CAIPs/CAIPs/caip-1.md

 #### `requires` header

-CAIPs may have a `requires` header, indicating the CAIP numbers that this CAIP depends on.
+CAIPs may have a `requires` header, indicating the CAIP(s) on which this CAIP depends.

 #### `superseded-by` and `replaces` headers

-CAIPs may also have a `superseded-by` header indicating that an CAIP has been rendered obsolete by a later document; the value is the number of the CAIP that replaces the current document.
+CAIPs may also have a `superseded-by` header indicating that a CAIP has been rendered obsolete by a later document; the value is the number of the CAIP that replaces the current document.
 The newer CAIP must have a `replaces` header containing the number of the CAIP that it rendered obsolete.

 ## Auxiliary Files